GC-public-learning/formation_laravel_5.8/formations/laravel/nordCoders_learn_laravel_5.8/README.md

 	<br/>&emsp;. go to laragon/bin/php and extract the zip in a folder with the zip name
 	<br/>&emsp;. open laragon, menu -> php/version/ choose the new one
 	<br/>&emsp;. make sure you you are running with the new php version, check in the laragon terminal
-		<br/>&emsp;&emsp; -> php -v restart laragon if it isn't the case, then start all in laragon and go web
+		<br/>&emsp;&emsp; -> php -v.
+Restart laragon if it isn't the case, then "start all" in laragon and go "web"
 - install the "composer" dependency manager for php  : https://getcomposer.org/
 	<br/>&emsp;. select the good path with the php version you want to use -> laragon/bin/php/version you want/php.exe
 - open laragon -> terminal